pyrmont/articles.inqk.net/_posts/2018-03-02-netgear-openvpn-keys.md

 open <Your IP> 2121
 ```

 When asked for your username, enter 'anonymous'.
 When asked for a password, leave this blank and hit enter.
+Once you've logged in, you can run the following commands to copy the tar file containing the original keys _to_ your device and copy the tar file containing the new keys _from_ your device.

 ```ftp
 put originals.tar